 So, you took your G Test in Ontario and unfortunately, you didn’t get the outcome you had hoped for.
 Don’t despair.
 After all, many people fail their G Test on their first attempt.
+But what happens if you fail your G test?

 In this article, we will explore the various repercussions of failing the G Test in Ontario, including time and money.
 With these tips, you can easily bounce back from this setback.